 Bassenthwaite is interesting because there are no towns or villages on its shore.
 Instead, you can walk in peace and quiet along the west shore.
 On the east, you can visit Mirehouse and St Bega’s church and there are woodland walks starting from the tea rooms and car park nearby.

 Wastwater, over in the west, is a strikingly bleak place and great for kayaking.

+Have a look at our article on camping and crafting in Cumbria (with an Eden Valley campsite thrown in!).
 If you’ve got a favourite Lake District campsite or Cumbrian restaurant, café or pub, do let us know.